unicode-org/message-format-wg/README.md

 ## Developer Documentation

-Documentation for developers on MessageFormat 2 syntax and on using it with various programming languages can be found at [messageformat.dev](https://messageformat.dev/), which also includes an interactive [playground](https://messageformat.dev/playground/) for experimenting with message syntax.
+Unofficial documentation for developers on MessageFormat 2 syntax and on using it with various programming languages can be found at [messageformat.dev](https://messageformat.dev/), which also includes an interactive [playground](https://messageformat.dev/playground/) for experimenting with message syntax.